Disney’s Animal Kingdom (The Complete Guide for 2026)

 - Zootopia: Better Zoogether

-An additional offering is the Tree of Life Awakenings show, which is held nightly in the cooler months of the year when it gets dark earlier.
+The Tree of Life Awakenings is an entertainment offering that is held nightly in the cooler months of the year when it gets dark earlier.
 You can check the My Disney Experience app for showtimes.
 The show is usually shown from mid-November through early March when the park is open late enough to accommodate it.

 Attractions with Height Requirements at Disney’s Animal Kingdom